 Admission to RISD Summer Programs neither implies nor guarantees admission to a RISD degree program.
 Those students interested in admission to full-time RISD undergraduate or graduate degree programs must follow the procedures established by the RISD Admissions office.
 For further information, please call Admissions at 401 454-6300.

-Veterans should apply directly to the Veterans Administration (VA) Regional Office to verify that their program of study qualifies for VA benefits.
-A Certificate of Eligibility (COE) from the VA confirming that benefits have been approved for the student’s chosen course(s) must accompany the student’s registration.
+Veterans should directly contact the Veterans Administration (VA) Regional Office to verify that their programs of study qualify for VA benefits.
+A Certificate of Eligibility (COE) from the VA confirming that benefits have been approved for the student’s chosen course(s) must accompany the student’s CE registration (if one is not currently on file with the Continuing Education office).
+Submit a Veterans Affairs Tuition Benefit Course Registration Request in the Student Portal under “My Applications.”

 Students seeking to appeal a grade must follow the specific procedures outlined in the Student Handbook.